radius-project/radius/docs/content/contributing/code/tests/running-deploy-tests.md

     ```
     rad env init azure -i
     ```
-2. Copy the radius config created to the test configuration:-
-    ```
-    cp ($HOME/.rad/config.yaml) to test/deploy-tests/<resource group of the env>.yaml
-    ```
-3. Add the resource group of the radius environment created to the list of available test clusters in test/deploy-tests/deploy-tests-clusters.txt
+2. Add an entry to the `envionments` table of the `deploytests` storage account
-4. Add tags to the resource group: RadiusTests:DO-NOT-DELETE using the Azure portal
+3. Add tags to the resource group: RadiusTests:DO-NOT-DELETE using the Azure portal